akasharma16/kafqaStore/README.md

   - set: To store a new key-value pair into the store.
   - delete: To delete a key from the distributed store
   - reverse-lookup: To get a list of keys that contain a given attribute as part of their json value and attribute value is as provided in the query.
-  - add-node: To scale-up the system
+  - add-node: To scale-up the system by adding a new node.
+  - rm-node: To scale-down the system by removing a new node.

 ## Future scope:
 - Monitoring agents per node that stream out log data